 - Do not touch the reefs at all.
 This not only prevents your skin from contracting irritants but also ensures the safety of coral reefs.
 Oils from the hands of the snorkelers might prove damaging to the reefs.
 Moreover, if you are wearing sunscreen, make sure to use one that is safe for reefs as any other would destroy them when it mixes with the water off of your skin.

-- During snorkeling, your body should remain parallel to the water surface to prevent your fins and your feet from kicking the coral reefs.
+- During snorkeling, your body should remain parallel to the water surface to prevent your fins and your feet from kicking the reefs.

 - Stay clear of stingrays and jellyfishes.
 Their stings are hurtful and take time to recover from.